kozleo/kozleo.github.io/_posts/2021-6-06-Projects.md

 TLDR: Training a model with an iterative optimizer (e.g, gradient descent) can be thought of as running a dynamical system on the parameter space of your model.
 We show that if this dynamical system is stable, then adding more datapoints to your training set reduces the [generalization error](https://en.wikipedia.org/wiki/Generalization_error).

-If you train a model using an optimizer (e.g, gradient descent)

 Abstract: We prove that Riemannian contraction in a supervised learning setting implies generalization.
 Specifically, we show that if an optimizer is contracting in some Riemannian metric with rate $$\lambda > 0$$, it is uniformly algorithmically stable with rate $$\mathcal{O}(1/\lambda n)$$, where $$n$$ is the number of labelled examples in the training set.
 The results hold for stochastic and deterministic optimization, in both continuous and discrete-time, for convex and non-convex loss surfaces.
 The associated generalization bounds reduce to well-known results in the particular case of gradient descent over convex or strongly convex loss surfaces.
 They can be shown to be optimal in  certain linear settings, such as kernel ridge regression under gradient flow.

 # Robust Working Memory through Short-Term Synaptic Plasticity (2022)